AAAI-DISIM-UnivAQ/pedro_v-rep_bridge/README.md

 # pedro_v-rep_bridge
 Protocol bridge between PEDRO messaging system for robotics and V-REP Remote API

-Python robot controller that gets sensor data from V-REP simulator asending percepts to a PEDRO/QuProlog/Teleor program and receving motion commands from it.
-Here we user the DR12 V-REP mobile robot model, but you can easily replace it with the model you prefer just changing the names and the arrangement of the sensors.
+Python robot controller that gets sensor data from V-REP simulator sending percepts to a PEDRO/QuProlog/Teleor program and receving motion commands (actions) from it.
+Here we user the PioneerP3DX V-REP mobile robot model, but you can easily replace it with the model you prefer just changing the names and the arrangement of the sensors and actuators.

+## Requirements

 V-REP robot simulator, PEDRO server and REDIS server are needed:
 -  http://www.coppeliarobotics.com/